 Business to business (B2B) organizations market and sell products to other organizations.
 An example would be an office furniture store.
 It sells to organizations like schools, brick-and-mortar businesses, etc.

-Business to consumer (B2C) firms, on the other hand, sell to directly to consumers.
+Business to consumer (B2C) firms, on the other hand, sell directly to consumers.
 A good B2C example is a local clothing store.
 It sells directly to people who will wear, or consume, the clothing.

 There are businesses that are both B2B and B2C.
 Think of large-scale office supply stores.
 Many of these businesses sell to both other B2C organizations and to consumers themselves.